Date: Wednesday, 27th June; Afternoon (1/2 day)

 - Are there successful models or patterns to emulate?

-- Pierre Dupont, Boston Children’s Hospital, Harvard Medical School, USA
+- Pierre Dupont, Boston Children’s Hospital, Harvard Medical School, MA, USA